teams4u charity uk

 Vocational Training

-Our two vocational colleges are relatively unique in Sierra Leone, as they offer informal vocational skill These colleges empower women to learn a trade, become financially independent, grow in self-esteem, and become role models in their communities.
+Our two vocational college in Sierra Leone provide practical, hands-on training to vulnerable young people—particularly young women—in trades such as tailoring, catering, and hairdressing.
+These courses offer a lifeline to students who are determined to build brighter, independent futures.
+These colleges not only empower women to learn a trade but also become financially independent, grow in self-esteem, and become role models in their communities.

 In Sierra Leone, women are commonly expected to stay in the home, marry, have children and be financially dependent on men.
 Women are discouraged from work and often are not taken seriously.
 Low self-esteem, abusive relationships and resorting to unsafe work to make ends meet is common.